-Aged care facilities (also known as nursing homes) can accommodate full time residents (permanent) or part-time residents (respite), depending on the resident’s circumstances and needs.
+Aged care facilities (also known as nursing homes) can accommodate full-time residents (permanent) or part-time residents (respite), depending on the resident’s circumstances and needs.

 More than just a place to stay, we believe that aged care communities must be designed to deliver a warm, comfortable and friendly environment where residents remain engaged and connected with their family, friends and the local community, just as they’ve always been.
-This integration and engagement helps to maintain mental alertness and physical and mental well being.
+This integration and engagement help to maintain mental alertness and physical and mental well being.
 At CraigCare, we tailor our aged care services in Melbourne and Western Australia to meet individual needs, because each resident is a unique individual with their own values, attitudes, lifestyle and dietary requirements.

 Keeping residents active

 CraigCare carefully develop lifestyle programs to give our residents plenty of opportunities to be socially active with old and new friends, family and the local community.

 Your loved one will enjoy scenic day trips on the residents’ bus, stimulating guest speakers, contributing to their community through fundraising for local charities, creative arts and hobbies, a range of gentle sports, or just having a coffee with the staff.

 We take the time to understand what each resident is passionate about and provide an opportunity for each resident to participate in their special interests and embrace their uniqueness.